sklaw/circle/sample/44-ENEE447Project2/README.md

 Task A is running.
 ```

-## Specifically, you are suppose to do the following:
+## Specifically, you are supposed to do the following:
 1. Read the [`Run` function in `kernel.cpp`](kernel.cpp#L78-L116) and the [`Run` function in `testtask.cpp`](testtask.cpp#L17-L34).
 	- Note that, compared to project 1, none of these tasks in project 2 would call `Yield` (and they run forever in a `while(1)` loop).
 This means multitasking among them can't be achieved through cooperative multitasking because they never yield and never exit.
 Therefore, to achieve multitasking in project 2, we need preemptive multitasking.
 1. The starting point of preemptive multitasking is [the call to `EnablePreemptiveMultitasking` in `kernel.cpp`](kernel.cpp#L98-L99).
 Read [the definition of `EnablePreemptiveMultitasking` in `scheduler.cpp`](../../lib/sched/scheduler.cpp#L466-L480).